29-Year-Old Outfielder – New York Mets

 2016 Fantasy Baseball Outlook

 Bruce has never developed into the superstar that the Reds thought he might become, and now it appears that his crippling-low batting average is the new normal as more teams continue to shift aggressi...

 Agreed to a six-year, $51 million contract with the Reds in December 2010.
 The deal includes an option for a seventh year that would push the value to $63 million.

-Bruce went 1-for-3 with a solo homer and two walks in Friday's win over the Brewers.
+Bruce went 3-for-4 with a pair of RBI singles and a solo homer in Friday's 5-1 victory over the Phillies.